jakkes/AI_Projects/README.md

-# Reinforcement Learning agents
+# Artificial Intelligence

-A collection of reinforcement learning (RL) algorithms and environments.
+A collection of AI algorithms, agents, and more.